nathvda/Laravel-LogBook/README.md

 ## Versions

+- 2023-03-03
+- - Added basic friends system.
+- - Added a random post page (gets one entry randomly).
+- - Updated menu with icons.
+- - Added a word counter in the entry creation mode.

 - 2023-03-01
 - - First version.
 Added possibility to add entries and select a location for your entry.
 - - Added page displaying posts by location.